Deeming and financial assets

 Your deemed income is worked out as follows:

-- The values of your financial assets are added together.
+- The value of your financial assets are added together.

 Example 1: The following is an example of a deeming calculation for a couple: